-- a.
-Local Conference President, or designee, Chair. - b.
-Local Conference Superintendent of Schools, Executive Secretary. - c.
-Other Conference officers. - d.
-Local Conference office of education associates, assistants and supervisors. - e.
+- Local Conference President, or designee, Chair. a. - Local Conference Superintendent of Schools, Executive b.
+Secretary. - Other Conference officers.
+C - Local Conference office of education associates, assistants and d. supervisors. - e.
 Union Director of Education or designee.

 f.
 A minimum of eight additional members selected from the following categories: pastors, lay members, school board chairs, principals, and teachers as specified by the local conference constitution.